-- Wash the sores (lesions) with an antibacterial or antiseptic soap every eight to 12 hours.
+- Wash the sores (lesions) with an antibacterial or antiseptic soap every eight to 12 hours, soaking off visible crust.

 - After each wash, pat the lesions dry.
 Use a clean towel each time.

-- Apply a waterproof occlusive dressing (completely cover/seal the area where possible) to stop further spread of the infection.
+- Apply a waterproof occlusive dressing (completely cover and seal the area where possible) to stop further spread of the infection.
 Use a crepe bandage to hold the dressing in place or help prevent younger children from scratching the sores.

 - See your doctor if the sores spread and get worse despite treatment, or if the child becomes unwell with fever.

 - Change the child’s linen (towels, sheets, face washer, sleep wear) daily while the infection is present.

 Impetigo blisters and crusts are filled with bacteria.
 This makes the condition highly contagious, particularly when the site is weeping.
 The skin is usually itchy, so the child scratches and spreads the infection from under their fingernails to other areas of the body or to another person.
 Infection can also be spread by handling contaminated clothing or articles.

 Suggestions to reduce the risk of transmission to other family members include: